hbatagelo/impvis/README.md

 ### On macOS and Linux (including WSL2)

-Run `./build.sh`.
-It will execute the following commands:
+Run `./build.sh` to execute the following commands:

 ```sh
 # Create the build directory